Ian M Hassett Foundation

 In the spring of 2013, Ian's college art instructor, Marti Fast, asked if she could hold a one-man show of Ian's work on campus at the Foxworthy Gallery.
 We were delighted and honored by the request.
 From that, grew the idea to accept donations towards an art grant through the Santa Maria Arts Council.
 The reception for the show turned out to be one the best attended openings the gallery had ever had and the Ian Hassett Memorial Art Grant was created to encourage emerging artists in our community by way of a $1,000 grant, awarded annually at the SMAC Grant Showcase held in the spring every year.

-On May 9, 2016 we awarded the $1,000 Ian Hassett Memorial Art Grant through the Santa Maria Arts Council at their annual Grants Showcase.
+On May 15, 2017, we awarded the $1,000 Ian Hassett Memorial Art Grant through the Santa Maria Arts Council at their annual Grants Showcase.
 We are honored to be a part of the Showcase and look forward to many years to come.
-This year's winner was Derick Edwards.
-A talented young man whose composition and style earned his place as this year's winner.
+This year's winner was Rachel Shedd.
+Rachel is no stranger to our foundation having won our grant three years ago.
+Her talent speaks for itself and she plans to pursue her art interests at a university this Fall.
+Way to go Rachel and good luck at college!

 This Grant is available to young emerging artists, ages 18+.
 Applications are available through theSanta Maria Arts Council website.
 Please follow directions there for other criteria needed to submit your application.